openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

 * The **Enrollment Track** column indicates whether each learner is enrolled in the course in the honor code, verified, or professional education track.

-* The **Verification Status** column applies only to learners who are enrolled in the verified or professional tracks.
-The value in this column indicates whether the verified or professional education learner has verified her identity to edX by using a webcam to submit her photo and an official ID.
+* The **Verification Status** column indicates whether learners who are enrolled in course tracks that require ID verification have successfully verified their identities to edX by submitting an official photo ID via webcam.
+The value in this column is "N/A" for learners enrolled in course tracks that do not require ID verification, such as "Audit".

-  The value is "N/A" for learners who are not in the verified or professional tracks.
+  A value of "Not ID Verified" in this column indicates that the learner is enrolled in a course mode that requires ID verification, such as "Verified", but she has not attempted ID verification, or her ID verification has failed or expired.
+A value of "ID Verified" indicates that the learner is enrolled in a course mode that requires ID verification, and her ID verification is current and valid.

 * The **Certificate Eligible** column indicates whether a learner is eligible for a certificate for your course.
 The value in this column is "Y" for